Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 We were prompted to tackle the policy-extraction problem by our earlier experience hand-crafting policies for existing web applications.
-A few years ago, while investigating externally enforced access control for web applications, \footnote{By ``externally enforced'', we mean having an enforcer program mediate the application's database queries, preventing accesses deemed unauthorized according to an access-control policy~\cite{DBLP:conf/osdi/ZhangSCPSS22,DBLP:conf/hotos/MarzoevASYKMKM19,DBLP:conf/uss/MehtaEH0D17,DBLP:conf/vldb/LeFevreAERXD04}.} we took two open-source applications~\cite{diaspora,autolab}, chose several representative URL endpoints, and tried our best to write down policies for data that should be allowed for their intended function.
+A few years ago, while investigating externally enforced access control for web applications, \footnote{By ``externally enforced'', we mean having an enforcer program mediate the application's database queries, preventing accesses deemed unauthorized according to an access-control policy~\cite{DBLP:conf/osdi/ZhangSCPSS22,DBLP:conf/hotos/MarzoevASYKMKM19,DBLP:conf/uss/MehtaEH0D17,DBLP:conf/vldb/LeFevreAERXD04}.} we took open-source applications, chose several representative URL endpoints, and tried our best to write down policies allowing the data accesses needed for their intended function~\cite[\S~8.1]{DBLP:conf/osdi/ZhangSCPSS22}.

 This process was extremely tedious and time-consuming.
-We reviewed documentation, inspected database schemas, experimented with the applications using sample data, and read their source code. \footnote{This process was especially hard for us because we were not the developers of these applications.
-But we suspect that for a large-enough codebase, any single developer would go through a similar (albeit lighter) process.} Using this information and common sense, we formulated policies that we thought would allow the endpoints to function correctly while protecting sensitive data.
+We reviewed documentation, inspected database schemas, experimented with the applications using sample data, and read their source code.
+Using this information and common sense, we formulated policies that we thought would allow the endpoints to function correctly while protecting sensitive data.
 Despite our best efforts, we often discovered errors in our drafts, including an omission that would have leaked sensitive data---one that we only later discovered by chance.

-We started the policy-extraction effort to make it easier to write an accurate policy.
-After building \name, we applied it to the same two applications and compared the extracted policies to our original, handwritten ones.
-This exercise (\Cref{sec:eval:compare}) uncovered even more errors in our handwritten policies, which turned out to be overly restrictive in some places (blocking legitimate accesses) and overly permissive in others (allowing unauthorized access).
-Having \name would certainly have helped us write a more accurate policy with less effort from the start.

-Additionally, while reviewing the extracted policy, we discovered in the application code a subtle bug that we had introduced years earlier when adapting the application for access control.
-This bug, caused by a misuse of an external library, silently rendered an access check a no-op (\Cref{sec:eval:compare}).
-This experience shows that policy extraction can uncover access-control issues even if the policy is not ultimately enforced.
+Our struggle was not unique: Policy creation is known as a major challenge across security domains including role-based~\cite[\S~6.5]{rbac-nist}, attribute-based~\cite[p.~39]{DBLP:conf/birthday/DasMAVS18}, and relationship-based~\cite{DBLP:conf/sacmat/BuiSL19} access control, securing cloud resources~\cite{DBLP:conf/cav/Rungta22}, and sandboxing syscalls~\cite{DBLP:journals/pacmpl/Pailoor0SD20}.
+While solutions have been proposed for some domains (\Cref{sec:related}), generating database policies for web applications has remained an open problem that is uniquely challenging, due to both the dynamism of web applications and the fine granularity of the policies required.